retransmit/prism/README.md

 ## Logging errors

-The logError handler lets you log errors that happen in the pipeline.
+The onError handler lets you log errors that happen in the pipeline.
 It can be specified globally, or for all services on a route, or specifically for a service.
 For error handlers specified globally or for all services in a route, the responses parameter contains repsonses obtained from various services for that request.
 For a service specific error handler, it contains only a single response.
 See configuration below.

 ```js
 module.exports = {